torbjorn/File-Copy-NoClobber/README.md

 The counter inserted to filenames is `" (%02d)"` by default, but can be changed on import.

-It returns the filename written to or undef if unsuccesful.
+It returns the filename written to or undef if unsuccessful.

 ## move( $from, $to )

-Supportes the same arguments as [File::Copy](https://metacpan.org/pod/File::Copy).
+Supports the same arguments as [File::Copy](https://metacpan.org/pod/File::Copy).

 Determines destination filename in the same way as `copy`, but the move operation is used on the filename rather than the filehandle, to